20 Valentine’s Day activities for kids, including STEAM arts & crafts, candy heart activities, hands-on math, and science experiments for February.

 5 – Buggy and Buddy – Heart Marshmallow Toothpick Structures

-Creating marshmallow structures uses two supplies – heart shaped marshmallows and toothpicks.
+Creating marshmallow structures uses two supplies – heart-shaped marshmallows and toothpicks.
 Not only with the students have fun while being creative and building, but they’ll also be working on problem-solving.
-Snacking on a few marshmallows is an added bonus.
+Snacking on a few marshmallows is a bonus.

 6 – Mess for Less – Valentines Day Mobile with Tissue Paper Dyed Hearts

 Bring a little magic to the classroom with this fun heart art project.
 Using tissue paper squares and a little water – children will decorate paper hearts.
 Once try, everyone peels off the tissue paper and will get a surprise as the color has transferred onto their white paper heart!

 7 – Sugar Aunts – Valentines Day Noodle Garland

 Craft projects with ‘unusual’ craft supplies are always a fun activity.
 Students will have a blast painting different shaped pieces of pasta that they can then use to decorate hearts.